 The Board believes that corporate governance is essential to the success of the Group.
 The Group keeps abreast of the best practices in the corporate governance areas and strives to implement such practices as appropriate.
-None of the Directors of the Company is aware of any information that would reasonably indicate that the Company or any of its Directors is not or was not at any time during the year and up to the date of this report, in compliance with the Corporate Governance Code as set out in Appendix 14 of the Listing Rules.
+None of the Directors of the Company is aware of any information that would reasonably indicate that the Company or any of its Directors is not or was not at any time during the year and up to the date of this report, in compliance with the Corporate Governance Code as set out in Part 2 of Appendix C1 (formerly "Appendix 14") to the Listing Rules.
 The Board will review and update the current practices regularly to ensure compliance with the latest practices in corporate governance so as to protect and maximise the interests of shareholders.

-Further information is set out in the "Corporate Governance Report" on pages 45 to 58 of this annual report.
+Further information is set out in the "Corporate Governance Report" on pages 44 to 57 of this annual report.